PyMVPA/PyMVPA/doc/source/glossary.rst

   Label
-    A label is a special case of a :term:`target` for specifying discrete categories of :term:`samples` in a classification analyses.
+    A label is a special case of a :term:`target` for specifying discrete categories of :term:`sample`\s in a classification analyses.

   Machine Learning
     A field of Computer Science that aims at constructing methods, such